 Religious Studies Department

 The study of religion in a college curriculum involves the historical and comparative scrutiny of the religious traditions, such as Christianity, Judaism, Islam, Hinduism, Sikhism, Jainism, Buddhism, Taoism, Confucianism, and Shinto.
-Inevitably, the examination of basic questions about religion—traditional understandings of the divine, religious experience and expressions, and the role of religion in society—are central to the discipline.
+Inevitably, the examination of basic questions about religion—traditional understandings of the divine, religious experience and its literary and artistic expressions, and the role of religion in society and nature—are central to the discipline.

 Chair, Professor Nikky-Guninder Kaur Singh

-Professors Debra Campbell, Carleen Mandolfo, Charles Orzech, and Nikky-Guninder Kaur Singh; Associate Professor David Freidenreich; Visiting Assistant Professor David Jorgensen; Faculty Fellow Sean O’Neil
+Professors Carleen Mandolfo, Charles Orzech, and Nikky-Guninder Kaur Singh; Associate Professor David Freidenreich; Faculty Fellows Sarah Emanuel and Ryan Harper

 Requirements for the Major in Religious Studies

-A minimum of 10 courses, to include at least one from each of the following groups: Eastern religions (111, 212); Judaism and Islam (181, 182, or History 285); Christianity (236); and Bible (143, 144).
+A minimum of 10 courses, to include at least one from each of the following groups: Eastern religions (111, 212); Judaism and Islam (181, 182, or History 285); Christianity (136); and Bible (143, 144).
 The 10 required courses will include three religious studies courses at the 300 level or above and a senior independent study project.
 The three required 300-level courses may not include courses from other departments or institutions.
 The senior independent study project may take one of three forms: a four-credit independent study (491 or 492) sponsored by a member of the religious studies faculty or an approved faculty member from another department; a two-semester project in the honors program (483, 484) described below; or a Senior Scholars project with one mentor from the religious studies faculty.
 As part of the culminating experience, all seniors are required to present their independent research in a symposium held at the end of the spring semester.
+For the purpose of fulfilling the requirement of 10 religious studies courses, two two-credit courses or independent studies count as the equivalent of a single course.

 The point scale for retention of the major applies to all courses that count toward the major.